-On January 2nd, 2019, I left a company that I admired and worked at for nearly 20 years, Intel Corporation.
-It wasn’t that I was dissatisfied with the company or my work — on the contrary — I had an exceptional team that was building out the rack scale design systems business.
+On January 2nd, 2019, I left a company that I admired and worked at for nearly 20 years: Intel Corporation.
+It wasn’t that I was dissatisfied with the company or my work—on the contrary, I had an exceptional team that was building out the rack scale design systems business.

 Why did I leave?

 At Ayar Labs, I have a unique opportunity to work for a company with industry-transforming technology (for those who know me, I rarely exaggerate) on the verge of commercialization.
-I get to work with a brilliant and passionate leadership team that created the technology.
+I get to work with the brilliant and passionate leadership team that created the technology.
 I get to help grow the company and welcome aboard new employees to fill out Ayar Labs business and engineering functions (yes, we’re hiring).
 I get to help open our new office in Santa Clara and expand our Emeryville office.
 I get to present to our Board of Directors on the state of our business (wish me luck!).
 And I get to work in some of the most exciting markets and industries in high tech: Artificial Intelligence, HPC, Cloud Computing, and Telecom.

 It’s been a heck of a ride so far.

-I’ve been on the road traveling for 16 of the last 19 weeks — meeting with strategic partners, customers, investors, press, and industry analysts.
-It’s been invigorating hearing all the feedback and realizing the opportunity ahead of us — the IT industry needs Ayar Labs to fuel the next stage of growth and Moore’s Law (yes, Gordon predicted the “chiplet” revolution, check out the “Day of reckoning” section).
+I’ve been on the road traveling for 16 of the last 19 weeks—meeting with strategic partners, customers, investors, press, and industry analysts.
+It’s been invigorating hearing all the feedback and realizing the opportunity ahead of us—the IT industry needs Ayar Labs to fuel the next stage of growth and Moore’s Law (yes, Gordon predicted the “chiplet” revolution; check out the “Day of Reckoning” section).
 I’m even more excited to be here than on day one!

 I’ve also had a front row seat as my colleagues evangelize our technology and products.
-Just two weeks ago, we had three of our tech leaders giving talks at different locations around the world.
+Just two weeks ago, we had three of our tech leaders giving talks at different locations around the world:

 · Chen Sun, Ayar Labs co-founder and CTO, was honored with co-chairing Optical Interconnects with co-chair Stephane Lessard from Ericsson, as well as program chairs, Katharine Schmidtke, Facebook, and Ashkan Seyedi, HP Labs.